- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
+Consult with your bank to find out whether your ATM card will work overseas.
 Credit cards are not widely accepted in Gabon.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.